FOREX

 Margin makes sure that while having trading positions open, traders have just enough real money on balance to cover losses if they are to occur.

-Margin requirements vary from broker to broker.
-Most Forex brokers require 0.5% to 10% margin depending on the leverage chosen.
+Margin requirements vary from broker to broker and depend on the leverage being offered.

 Example: Leverage — Margin table